-Who teaches our children about money?
-Who models effective financial stewardship to our children?
+Teaching children about money means different things to different people.
+Some people teach children to take credit cards.
+Others teach them to save.Teaching children to save is vital; however, teaching children to spend is most important.
+Parents, we must model effective financial stewardship to your children.
 Teaching children about money is parents’ responsibility.
-That said, the bigger question is this: who is teaching parents about money?
-We pray parents will learn responsible financial stewardship so they can teach their children.
+That said, the bigger question is this: Who is teaching parents about money?
+We pray parents will learn responsible financial stewardship so they can teach their children about money.

 Children are a gift from God.
 That’s why parents have an awesome stewardship responsibility to train them up according to God’s standard (Proverbs 22:6).
-Our job as parents is to take care of the input: teaching, training, and most of all modelling God’s truth.
+Our job as parents is to take care of the input: teaching, training, and most of all, modeling God’s truth.
 Our children are responsible for the outcome.
 The Bible reminds us that when they grow old they won’t depart from our training, meaning, their consistent training will be a solid foundation they might revert to in later years.
-It’s not a guarantee how they will turn out.
+It’s not a guarantee of how they will turn out.

 These commandments that I give you today are to be upon your hearts.
 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.
 Tie them as symbols on your hands and bind them on your foreheads.
 Write them on the doorframes of your houses and on your gates.
-This means we must reorder our priorities!

-From this allowance, teach them to give, to save, and to spend, working with simple spending plans (budgets.)
+From this allowance, teach them to give, to save, and to spend, working with simple spending plans (budgets).
 Teach them to set realistic goals and to work diligently to do these goals.
 Don’t lend them money.
-Teach them to save to buy stuff in a Capital Fund.
+Michel A Bell developed Capital Fund. primarily to teach his children to save to buy stuff.
 Model this practice.
 As your children mature, change their chores and allowances.
 Hold your children accountable to do as planned.

 Let them see you living as God’s steward, accepting what you have, and saving to buy stuff.

-Do what you say; be consistent, fair and gracious.
+Do what you say; be consistent, fair, and gracious.

 Pray about the right age to give them dollars to spend to do their spending plans.
-This could be as young as age five.
+This age could be as young as five.

 If the child has an issue with the agreed goal, plan or spending plan, teach her to go to God first, for His guidance.

-Don’t give more funds than agreed, unless after prayer you see a need to fill.
+Don’t give more funds than agreed, unless after prayer, you see a need to fill.

 Listen, hear, understand your children; pray for them daily: it doesn’t matter that what they are doing is different from what you did at their ages.